arushii09/RoleReady/README.md

 ## Built by

-Arushi — CS student building real AI tools, not just chatbots.
+Arushi — CS student building real AI tools.

 > *"I actually used this tool to prep for interviews while building it."*